 Tim Balliett, Ph.D.

 Tim Balliett, Ph.D. is the University Ethics Officer in the Office of Ethics and Compliance at The Pennsylvania State University.
-In his role as Ethics Officer, he works with administrators, faculty, staff, and students to develop, implement, and support programs and policies involving the University’s ethics, values, and culture.
+In his role as Ethics Officer, he works with administrators, faculty, staff, and students to develop, implement, and support programs and policies involving the University’s ethics, values, and organizational culture.

 University Ethics Officer